honza/documents/backbone-business-case.md

     * Backbone annotated source code ~5,000 words
     * At Sheepdog, we write Javascript a lot more than Java (gTrax vs all other projects).
+    * GWT is made by Google.
+They like to kill things and I have certain doubts about their attention to detail (e.g. Apps Script, Calendar API).

 Cons
 ----